Date: 5 April 2014. Engine Update (swapping motors is complicated)

 absolutely adamant about

-when boat shopping was I'd have a diesel engine.
+when boat shopping was I would have a diesel engine.

-You see, when I was a kidlet I'd been less than 10' from a
+You see, when I was a kidlet I was less than 10' from a

 that blew up (broke a couple of ribs when I was slammed down on the